chiselverify/class2020/README.md

 _Writing Testbenches - Functional Verification of HDL Models_ by J. Bergeron - a more in-depth overview of functional verification with examples in both Verilog and VHDL throughout the book.
 This book is more university textbook-like than the above, and despite the difference in language from the course, it still represents a good source.
 Available from [Findit](https://findit.dtu.dk/en/catalog/2441585752).

 _Fundamentals of Digital Logic with VHDL Desgin_ by S. Brown, Z. Vranesic.
 Chapter 11 offers techniques for making effective test sets using stuck-at models.
 These techniques includes identifying input combinations which will test the entire design using logic tables and sensitized paths.
-The chapter also makes remakrs of making designs for testiability and BISTs.
+The chapter also makes remarks of making designs for testiability and BISTs.

 _ASIC/SoC Functional Design Verification_ by A. B. Mehta.
 The book serves as a guide to technologies and methodologies of functional design verification, including UVM.
 Available from [Findit](https://findit.dtu.dk/en/catalog/2374482012).